hariharanb77/CarND-LaneLines-P1-Hari/LaneLineDetectionProjectWriteup.md

 ## Improvements
 This pipeline can be further improved to detect lanes with higher accuracy on different conditions.
 The following improvements are possible
-1. Keep track of the lane lines from previous frames (currently it looks at each frame in isolation) and use that data to fill in frames where the lane lines could not be detected
+1. Keep track of the lane lines from previous few frames (the current implementation stores data only from one previous frame) and use that data to fill in frames where the lane lines cannot be detected
+2. Certain parameters are hardcoded (identified based on trial and error) in the detection algorithm that works well for the 3 videos provided.
+There is scope for improvement in determining these parameters in an adaptive way
-2. Calculate the camera angle changes and do corrections to the lane positions based on this
+3. Calculate the camera angle changes and do corrections to the lane positions based on this